ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 output {
     elasticsearch {
         hosts => "elasticsearch:9200"
-        index => "store"
+        index => "ballerina"
-      document_type => "store_logs"
+      document_type => "ballerina_logs"
     }
 }
 ```

 **Note:**
-* 3 stages are specified in the pipeline .
+* Three stages are specified in the pipeline.
 * Input is specified as beats and listens to port 5044.
 * A grok filter is used to structure the Ballerina logs.
+Any custom grok can be used to structure the logs.
 * An output is specified to push to Elasticsearch.
 Note here that the host is specified as `elasticsearch:9200`.
 Hence the Elasticsearch container should be linked to the Logstash container.